Ground

 Every service we offer is backed by over 10 years of hands-on experience, qualified personnel and properly maintained equipment — deployed anywhere in the UK.

 Cable percussion drilling — also known as shell and auger — is by far the most common method of drilling used for geotechnical site investigation in the UK.
-Depending on ground conditions, we are capable of reaching depths of up to 80m with borehole diameters of 150mm to 300mm.
+Typically reaching depths of up to 80m, with greater depths achievable using rotary drilling methods.
+Borehole diameters 150mm to 300mm.

 Our rigs are powered by diesel engines and require a working headroom of around 6m and an area of 4–8 metres.
 All SPT equipment is regularly calibrated and holds adequate certification.
 Suitable for a wide range of soil and rock types.